-- 1. Pursue or permit sexual activities of any kind only with a person with whom there is an established relationship; - 2.
-Pursue or permit sexual activities of any kind only while not under the influence of drugs or alcohol; and - 3.
-Communicate expressly, at the time of possible sexual activities, their respective desire, comfort and clear agreement to engage in any sexual activities at such time, and communicate the specific activities to which they consent.
+1. Pursue or permit sexual activities of any kind only with a person with whom there is an established relationship;

+2. Pursue or permit sexual activities of any kind only while not under the influence of drugs or alcohol; and desire, comfort and clear agreement to engage in any sexual activities at such time, and communicate the specific activities to which they consent.